rlnt/arma-paintvehicles/README.md

 <a name="how-to-install"></a>
 ## How to install
-We are not using common way how is script included to current folder structure (like grab it and put to the root of mission folder) - that's why **read carefully, use repo folder structure (or similar) and use compare tool like diffmerge!**
+We are not using common way how is script included to current folder structure (like grab it and put to the root of mission folder) - that's why **read carefully, use repo folder structure (or similar) and compare tool like diffmerge!**

 ---